 What's the Covid situation?

-As of September 17, over 68.9 million vaccine doses have been administered in Spain and over 75.8% of the population has been fully vaccinated.
+As of June 27 over 86.7% of the population has been fully vaccinated.

 What can visitors expect?

 Face masks are no longer mandatory in some indoor or outdoors public spaces, but remain compulsory on all public transport.
 People in Spain who test positive for Covid-19 are no longer required to self-isolate for seven days, as long as they're either asymptomatic or have mild symptoms.
 See more detail here.
 Different regions of Spain may have slightly different Covid measures.
 It's best to check in advance what individual restrictions are in each region before planning a visit.
 Spain's official tourism website is a helpful resource for this.

 You can also find out what it's like hiking Spain's "Coast of Death" here.